hyperbolicresearch/hlog/README.md

 The hlog stack is composed by three components:

-- `client` is the interface that interacts with applications and infrastructures and sending the collected logs and metrics to the system.
+- `collector` is the interface that interacts with applications and infrastructures and sending the collected logs and metrics to the system.
 - `hlog` is the main server which processes and stores the logs and metrics, and also exposing the API for interaction with them.
 - `observer` as the user interface.